Lifestyle

 To learn photography for beginners with a phone, it matters which phone you’re working with.
 When it comes to having a quality phone camera, the newer the better.

-Here are some tips for learning photography for beginners with a phone camera:
+Here are some photography tricks with a phone camera for beginners:

 • Utilize your phone camera’s gridlines to help with image composition.